Janavi-S/OIBGRIP/README.md

-# oibsip_task1
+# cod_soft
-Completed level 1 tasks in Oasis Infobyte web development internship.
+Completed level 1 tasks in CodSoft web development internship.
 Developed a landing page, portfolio and temperature converter using HTML, CSS and JavaScript.